 If you’re one of the latter, don’t do it!
 Stay far away from an agile first draft process.
 Run from this website now.

-If you want to take a chance on something a little different, check out workshop.
+If you want to take a chance on something a little different, check out the workshop.

 FREE 6 Week Agile First Draft Workshop